-Silver Meteor - A 28 hour train line travelling between New York City and Miami, solely in place to stop at vacation destinations and few cities like Philadelphia, Baltimore, DC, Savannah, Jacksonville and Orlando.
+Silver Meteor - A 28-hour train line traveling between New York City and Miami, solely in place to stop at vacation destinations and a few cities like Philadelphia, Baltimore, DC, Savannah, Jacksonville, and Orlando.

 Many large corporations have moved their locations to South Carolina.
-Few of the top performing companies in the state are:
+A few of the top-performing companies in the state are:

 So we can derive that in comparison to its neighboring states, South Carolina seems to be doing reasonably well with rent costs.
 We’ve also taken into consideration the state of Florida because South Carolina is becoming an increasingly popular retirement destination for folks from Florida.

-When it comes to utilities, the typical rough figures that you’d be paying for electricity is $145 and gas bill could round up to $100 and water bill $32.
-A single-person estimated monthly costs is $1,019.
+When it comes to utilities, the typical rough figure that you’d be paying for electricity is $145 and the gas bill could round up to $100, and the water bill $32.
+A single-person estimated monthly cost is $1,019.
 And to live comfortably, the median household income requirement is around $64,599 (according to Niche).
-However, on an average a good annual salary for most jobs in South Carolina is $54,672.
-This creates a gap and is a bit of bargain.
+However, on average, a good annual salary for most jobs in South Carolina is $54,672.
+This creates a gap and is a bit of a bargain.
 However, ultimately the deciding factor would be your lifestyle choices.
 Based on that you may or may not find the cost of living appealing.

 Must read: Cheapest States to Move To